xid32/CS337_Proj1/README.txt

 put autograder.py, gg[year]answers.json into the current directory

 6.
-create a "files" directory under CS337_Proj1 and put json files into this "files" directory
+create a "files" directory under CS337_Proj1 and put json files (corpus) into this "files" directory

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-